1.4 Listening Room

 The Alien Citizen

-Words by Stuti Sareen
+Written by Stuti Sareen

 The Alien Citizen has been inspired by conversations with a friend from the Uighur community.
 Her story is about finding hope, freedom and a home while growing up in a country that controls perception, choice, dissent and movement